 The Coaching Feedback Loop: How to Read a System’s Response and Adjust in Real Time

-In system coaching, there’s one skill that separates the merely competent from the transformative: the ability to read a system’s response in the moment and adjust accordingly.
 This skill isn’t about intuition alone, nor is it about sticking to a fixed plan.
 It’s about mastering the coaching feedback loop — the cycle of action, observation, interpretation, and adaptation that lets you meet a system exactly where it is, every time.

 Most coaches understand the importance of feedback in theory.
-But in practice, they often focus on individual reactions or pre-set metrics, missing the systemic signals that reveal whether change is truly taking root.
-In complex systems, these signals are subtle, dynamic, and deeply contextual.
-Learning to see them — and respond — is what turns coaching into a living, adaptive process instead of a static intervention.
+But in practice, they often focus on individual reactions or preset metrics, missing the systemic signals that reveal whether change is actually taking root.
+In complex systems, those signals are subtle, dynamic, and deeply contextual.

 Why Feedback Loops Are the Heart of Systems Coaching

 In systems thinking, feedback loops are the engine of change.
-They determine whether an action amplifies into transformation (positive/reinforcing feedback) or dampens into stability (negative/balancing feedback).
+They determine whether an action amplifies into transformation or dampens into stability.
 In systems coaching, the same principle applies: every question you ask, every silence you hold, every reframing you offer sends a ripple through the system.
-The response you get is feedback — and your next move should be guided by it.

-Ignoring the feedback loop leads to “coaching by agenda,” where the coach pushes a process regardless of the system’s readiness.
-This is where change efforts stall, trust erodes, and resistance hardens.
-By contrast, staying attuned to feedback lets you pivot in real time, moving with the system instead of against it.
+Ignoring the feedback loop leads to coaching by agenda, where the coach pushes a process regardless of the system’s readiness.
+This is where change efforts stall, trust erodes, and defensive patterns harden.

 Common Mistakes Coaches Make with Feedback